acheong08/ChatGPT/README.md

 Reverse Engineered ChatGPT API by OpenAI.
 Extensible for chatbots etc.

 Connect with me on [Linkedin](https://www.linkedin.com/in/acheong08/) to support this project.
-I'm graduating high school soon and knowing some people might help my chances at finding employment (in the far future).
+(Not open for commercial opportunities yet.
+Too busy)
 <br><br>
 You can also follow me on [Twitter](https://twitter.com/GodlyIgnorance) to stay up to date.